raystanza/raystanza.github.io/all_collections/_posts/2025-04-25-install-and-use-pyenv.md

 pyenv doctor
 ```

-The `rehash` command is particularly crucial—it updates pyenv's shims to reflect newly installed Python packages with executable scripts.
+The `rehash` command is particularly crucial-it updates pyenv's shims to reflect newly installed Python packages with executable scripts.
 After installing packages with `pip`, running `pyenv rehash` ensures these executables are properly recognized in your path.

 ### Virtual Environment Commands